 Topology Optimization of Self-Actuating Mechanisms Containing Active Materials

 By systematically combining active and passive materials within a single structure or mechanism, one can tailor the strain response of the system to achieve some target motion.
-Topology optimization provides a means with which to mathematically determine the optimal distribution and layout of the constituent materials in order to obtain the desired structural response.
+Topology optimization provides a means with which to mathematically determine the optimal distribution and layout of the constituent materials in order to obtain the desired displacement response.
 This design process contains many mathematical and scientific challenges that we seek to address through this research.
-At the CDI Lab, we are working to develop novel computional techniques for modeling active materials such as shape memory polymers and shape memory alloys, which we will then incorporate into our design optimization algorithms to automatically generate optimal material layouts for self-actuating mechanisms.
+At the CDI Lab, we are working to develop novel computational techniques for modeling active materials such as shape memory polymers and shape memory alloys, which we then incorporate into our design optimization algorithms to automatically generate optimal material layouts for self-actuating mechanisms.
+The optimized designs are then fabricated via 3D printing, and validated in the lab.
+The figure on the right shows a multi-material self-tying knot, whose motion is encoded in the distribution of materials that comprise the volume of the mechanism.

 Design of a Bi-Stable Morphing Airfoil Via Topology Optimization